skystatuspro/skystatus/README.md

-# Mobile-First Simple Mode
+# Mobile-First Simple Mode + Bug Fixes

-Makes Simple Mode the default for mobile users and improves mobile responsiveness.
+Makes Simple Mode the default for mobile users and fixes several bugs.

+## Bug Fixes

+### 1. WelcomeModal Disabled
+The "Welcome Aboard / Load Demo Data / Start Fresh" modal was showing when clicking "Explore Demo" on the landing page.
+This modal is now disabled - the landing page and demo mode selector handle everything.

+### 2. Mobile Logout Button Fixed
+The logout button in the mobile sidebar wasn't responding because the DemoBar overlay had a higher z-index (z-60+) than the sidebar (z-50).
+Fixed by increasing sidebar z-index to z-[80] when open.

-## What's Changed
+## Mobile-First Changes

 ### 1. Mobile Default (useViewMode.ts)
 - Mobile devices (< 768px) now default to Simple Mode
 - Desktop users still get Full Mode by default
 - User preference is saved in localStorage and persists
-- Users can always switch between modes via the toggle

 ### 2. SimpleXPPlanner Mobile Improvements
 - Cabin class buttons: 2 columns on mobile, 4 on desktop